jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   - **spouse** means the husband or wife of an applicant or beneficiary, as the context may require
   - **strike** has the same meaning as in section 81 of the Employment Relations Act 2000
   - **student allowance** means an allowance established by regulations made under section 303 of the Education Act 1989
-  - **suitable employment** , in relation to a person, means employment that the chief executive is satisfied is suitable for the person to undertake for a number of hours a week that is at least the employment required to satisfy the work test for that person (or, as the case may be, the person's obligations under section 60GAB)
+  - **suitable employment** , in relation to a person, means employment that the chief executive is satisfied is suitable for the person to undertake for a number of hours a week that is at least the employment required to satisfy the work test for that person
   - **temporary employment** means full employment for a period of less than 26 weeks
   - **union** has the same meaning as in section 5 of the Employment Relations Act 2000
   - **veteran's pension** means a veteran's pension payable under Part 6 of the War Pensions Act 1954